-- Ensuring distance learning is effective and all staff and students are engaged in high quality teaching and learning. - Co-ordinating the distance learning approach across the school. - Monitoring the effectiveness of distance learning through regular meetings with teachers and subject leaders, reviewing work set, carrying out surveys with key stakeholders feedback from pupils and parents. - Monitoring the security of distance learning systems, including data protection and safeguarding considerations. - Ensuring staff and pupils are sufficiently trained in the use of distance learning systems (Show my Homework and Microsoft Teams).
+- Ensuring distance learning is effective and all staff and students are engaged in high quality teaching and learning. - Co-ordinating the distance learning approach across the school. - Monitoring the effectiveness of distance learning through regular meetings with teachers and subject leaders, reviewing work set, carrying out surveys with key stakeholders feedback from pupils and parents. - Monitoring the security of distance learning systems, including data protection and safeguarding considerations. - Ensuring staff and pupils are sufficiently trained in the use of distance learning systems (Satchel One and Microsoft Teams). - Monitoring the welfare and workload of staff.